RedNeath/asumeohr-save-system-poc/README.md

 positions, ...
 - a `Map` class, with its dimensions, its sprite, ...
 - an `Item` class, with 2 sub-classes: `Weapon` and `Equipment`
-- a `Skill` class, with a name, an incon, a description, ...
+- a `Skill` class, with a name, an icon, a description, ...
 The global variables will be stored in the main class.

+### Total amount of data to load
+- JSON: 1.4MB
+- SQLITE: 1.4MB (size of the database, so probably a bit less).

 ### Version notes: